Lake Chelan / Campgrounds

 Mitchell Creek Campground is a boat-in only campground on the north shore of Lake Chelan, making it the closest water-access campground to Manson and Chelan.
 There is no road access — you must arrive by motorboat, kayak, canoe, or paddleboard.
 The campground has seven campsites, a large floating dock, a stone picnic shelter, and two vault toilets; some sites have picnic tables and fire rings while others are more primitive.
 A federal dock permit is required from May 1 through October 31 ($10/day or $75/year) and must be purchased before you arrive.
 There is no potable water, so bring your own or plan to treat water from the creek or lake.
 This campground suits boaters looking for a lakeside overnight base that's still within easy reach of town, as well as those who want the boat-in experience without heading deep into the backcountry.

-A federal dock permit is required from May 1 through October 31.
-Day permits cost $10; annual permits cost $75.
-Permits cannot be purchased at the campground — plan ahead.
+A federal dock permit is required from May 1 through October 31 for private boaters using the dock.

 There is no road access to this campground.
 You must arrive by motorboat, kayak, canoe, or paddleboard.
 Kayaks and paddleboards are not allowed to be stored on the dock.